Activated Charcoal: Health Benefits, Dosage, Side Effects, & More

 What Are the Health Benefits of Activated Charcoal?

-Activated charcoal has many health benefits—here are five in particular…
+Activated charcoal has many potential health benefits—here are five in particular…

 One of the most well-documented uses of activated charcoal is treating oral poisonings and drug overdoses, such as those from prescription drugs or aspirin, sedatives, and acetaminophen (6).
 The porous surface of activated charcoal can bind to toxins, reducing their absorption in the gastrointestinal tract (7).